General

 The users of the Central Portal for Government Legal Services can submit a request for the following legal services:

-• A request for filing a claim against an individual/company/Government entity.
+• A request for filing a claim against an individual/company/ a Government entity.

 • A request for filing an arbitration claim against an individual /company /Government entity.